VastFuture/my-pm-skills/README.md

-# Product Management Marketplace
+# PM Skills Marketplace: 65 Agentic Skills and 36 Commands Across 8 Plugins for Claude Code, Cowork, Gemini, Cursor & More

-65 skills and 36 commands across 8 plugins for Product Managers.
-Built for Claude Code and Claude Cowork, with skills compatible across AI coding assistants.
+> The ultimate collection of 100+ artifacts for PMs working with AI.
+Built for Claude Code and Cowork, with skills compatible across AI coding assistants.

+If this project helps you, simply ⭐ the repo.

 ![Plugin overview](plugins-overview.webp)